davwright/Richard-Wright-of-Mousehole/README.md

 Richard Wright, fisherman Mousehole 1767-1841 https://www.findagrave.com/memorial/197702604/richard-wright

 ### Richard Wright, Unitarian Preacher, 1815
- visited Mousehole in the 1815 https://play.google.com/books/reader?id=pgsLAAAAYAAJ&hl=en_AU&pg=GBS.PA399
+ visited Mousehole in the 1815 (A Review, page 398)
 He describes 500 listening in Newlyn sitting on grass, sand and rocks, many of them fishermen (never did I see a congregation more deeply affected than this was) and Mousehole to 250 "who listened attentively to a discourse on the love of God"

 ## Notes